rern/tips_bash/'awk'.md

 # get string between different delimiters
 awk -F '[on]' '{print $2}' <<<'column1 column2 column3 column4'
 # > lum

-# remove blank lines and space only lines (use 'grep .' for blank only)
-awk NF

 # replace multiple spaces with single
 awk '{$1=$1};1'